GridProtectionAlliance/openHistorian-grafana/README.md

 ### Excluded Data Flags

 All time-series data stored in the openHistorian includes [measurement state flags](https://github.com/GridProtectionAlliance/gsf/blob/master/Source/Libraries/GSF.TimeSeries/IMeasurement.cs#L46) that describe the data quality state of an archived value.
-The openHistorian Grafana data source includes the ability to filter queried data to only return the desired data quality states by excluding specified data flags.
-Excluded data flag filters can by applied at a data source level and at an individual metric query level.
-Any excluded data flags applied at the data source level become the _default flags_ for any new metric query &ndash; every individual metric query can then override the default flags that were defined at the data source level.
-To change the default flags for an individual metric query, click the `Query Options` button near the end of the query `TYPE` row.
+The openHistorian Grafana data source includes the ability to filter queried data to the desired data quality states by excluding specified data flags.
+Default excluded data flag filters can by defined at a data source level and overridden at an individual metric query level.
+To change the default flags for an individual metric query, click the `Query Options` button near the end of the query `TYPE` row:

 ![Excluded Data Flags](https://raw.githubusercontent.com/GridProtectionAlliance/openHistorian-grafana/master/src/img/ExcludedDataFlags.png)

- > The initial default set of excluded data flag filters are established when an individual metric query is first created and will not be affected by any subsequent updates to the default flags at the data source level, i.e., any changes made to the excluded data flags at the data source level will only be used as defaults for new metric queries and will not affect any existing queries.
+ > The initial set of excluded data flags for an individual metric query is inherited from the flags defined for the associated data source and get established when the query is first created.
+The excluded data flags for an existing metric query will not be affected by any subsequent updates to the flags at the data source level, i.e., any changes made to the excluded data flags at the data source level will only be used as defaults for new metric queries and will not affect any existing queries.

 ---

 ## Installation

 Starting with openHistorian 2.4, Grafana can be installed along with the openHistorian such that the openHistorian's primary self-hosted web site can act as a reverse proxy to Grafana.
-When configured in this mode, the openHistorian can auto-launch the `grafana-server.exe` and act as a front-end server for Grafana and additionally maintain user security synchronization such that a user with an `Administrator` role in openHistorian will also have an `Admin` role in Grafana, or if a user has an `Editor` role in openHistorian they will have an `Editor` role in Grafana, and so on.
+When configured in this mode, the openHistorian will auto-launch the `grafana-server` executable and act as a front-end server for Grafana.
+Additionally, the openHistorian will maintain user security synchronization such that a user with an `Administrator` role in openHistorian will also have an `Admin` role in Grafana, or if a user has an `Editor` role in openHistorian they will have an `Editor` role in Grafana, and so on.

 For installation within a stand-alone instance of Grafana, see the [offical instructions](https://grafana.com/plugins/gridprotectionalliance-openhistorian-datasource/installation) for steps to install the openHistorian Grafana data source using the [Grafana CLI tool](http://docs.grafana.org/plugins/installation/).
 Note that Grafana 3.0 or better is required to enable plug-in support.